Introduction

 exit

-Files can also be coppied locally by replacing ls with cp.
+Files can also be copied locally by replacing ls with cp.

 Streaming Files

-It is also possible to open a file directly in ROOT.
+It is also possible to open a file directly in ROOT if you have xrootd installed too.
 Note that the following command should be executed after opening root and TFile::Open() should be used:

 Reminder - Download a file for the next step!